pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain3.md

 Here's my lecture, so I'll add you, and the third one.
 Thank you, and the fourth one, and the fifth one, as much as I like, yeah?

-So this lecture now have the private key, right?
+student: So this lecture now have the private key, right?
 And now with this private key,
 I get to do this wallet, yes.
 But the other two accounts have other private keys, right?

-No, that's why I want to show, and I said yes, but it didn't work.
+prof: No, that's why I want to show, and I said yes, but it didn't work.
 I get into this wallet with the password that I've chosen at the beginning.